-We have audited the accompanying balance sheets of Worlds Online Inc. (the "Company") as of December 31, 2013 and 2012 and related statements of operations, stockholders' deficit, and cash flows for the two years then ended.
-These financial statements are the responsibility of the Company's management.
+We have audited the accompanying balance sheets of Worlds Online Inc. (the "Company") as of December 31, 2011 and 2012 and the related statements of operations, stockholders' deficit, and cash flows for the period from inception (January 25, 2011) through December 31, 2011 and for the year ended December 31, 2012.
+These financial statements are the responsibility of the company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Worlds Online Inc. (a Delaware corporation) as of December 31, 2013 and 2012 and the results of its operations and its cash flows for two years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Worlds Online Inc. (a Delaware corporation) as of December 31, 2011 and 2012 and the results of its operations and its cash flows for period from inception (January 25, 2011) through December 31, 2011 and for the year ended December 31, 2012 in conformity with accounting principles generally accepted in the United States of America.